Create a capture session

 Region of Interest option

-2. In the Select a region of interest window, in the Computer section, browse to the Frankfurt_City_Collection folder.
+2. In the Select a region of interest geometry window, in the Computer section, browse to the Frankfurt_City_Collection folder.

 The geodatabase in the folder